The realization space of an unstable coalgebra: -algebras and unstable algebras

-where $\{F(K_n)\}_{n\ge 0}$ is a graded set together with all the operations induced by $\mc{H}$.
-To justify this consider the following commutative diagram of functors:
+where the graded set $\{F(K_n)\}_{n\ge 0}$ together with all the operations induced by $\Hun$ defines an unstable algebra.
+The abelian group structure of $K_n \in \ho{\mc{S}}$ induces an abelian group structure on $F(K_n)$.
+Moreover, the morphisms of $\Hun$ that correspond to cohomology classes of finite $\Fp$-GEMs endow this graded abelian group with an algebra structure and an action by the Steenrod algebra.
+To verify the identification of the functor $u$, consider the following commutative diagram of functors:

-Here $f_1$ and $f_3$ are forgetful functors and their composite preserves and detects sifted colimits, see \cite[Proposition 14.8]{ARV:algebric-cats}.
-The functor $f_2=f_1h$ also preserves and detects sifted colimits because $f_1$ does, see \cite[Proposition 2.5]{ARV:algebric-cats}.
-Note that $\{F(K_n)\}_{n\ge 0}=f_3f_1(F)$.
-By \cite[Proposition 4.13]{ARV:algebric-cats} the Yoneda embedding is a cocompletion under sifted colimits.
-Hence, to identify the underlying graded set of $u(F)$ it suffices to examine only the representable functors $F$ coming from $\mc{H}$.
-By the K\"unneth theorem and because $y$ preserves coproducts it further suffices to only examine representable functors coming from \mc{G}.
-We see that for all $m\ge 0$:
+By \cite[Proposition 4.13]{ARV:algebric-cats}, the Yoneda embedding is a cocompletion under sifted colimits.
+Hence, to identify $u(F)$, it suffices to examine only the representable functors $F$ coming from $\Hun$.
+By the K\"unneth theorem, it further suffices to examine only representable functors coming from \mc{G}.
+But now we see that for all $m\ge 0$

-Thus we have proved \begin{corollary} Let $\F$ be a prime field of positive characteristic.
+Thus, we have proved \begin{corollary} Let $\F$ be a prime field of positive characteristic.
 The functor

 is an inverse equivalence to $h$. \end{corollary}